 Internship Course Credit Overview

 Internships are designed to provide students with real accounting experience while completing academic coursework.
 BBA Accounting students in the Professional Program in Accountancy (PPA), pursuing an Oil & Gas (O&G), or Internal Audit (IA) Certificate can obtain up to 3 hours of accounting elective credit for an internship that is germane to their major.
-Master of Science in Accountancy (MSACCY) students may also receive up to 3 hours of accounting elective credit for an internship related to accounting.
+Master of Science in Accountancy (MSACCY) students may also receive up to 3 hours of accounting elective credit for an internship related to accounting if they started the program prior to Fall 2022 and are on the 36-hour version of the degree plan.

 To be eligible to receive course credit, the internship must meet the criteria specified by the Texas Uniform Certified Public Accounting Examination in Section 511.57(D) of the Public Accountancy Act of 1991.
 The Texas State Board of Public Accountancy (TSBPA) will recognize only three hours of internship toward the 30 hours accounting hours required to take the CPA examination.
 Additional information is available at the TSBPA website.